OpenIDC/mod_sts/README.md

 ## Tokens

-##### Incoming
+##### Source
-An incoming token can be presented in a header (e.g. an `Authorization: bearer` header for OAuth 2.0 bearer access tokens), a query parameter or a cookie but the token can also be consumed from an environment variable set by a another Apache (authentication) module such as a validated access token set by [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) in OAuth 2.0 Resource Server mode.
+An source (or: incoming) token can be presented in a header (e.g. an `Authorization: bearer` header for OAuth 2.0 bearer access tokens), a query parameter or a cookie.
+Alternatively the token can be consumed from an environment variable set by a another Apache (authentication) module such as a validated access token set by [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) in OAuth 2.0 Resource Server mode.

-Sample incoming - source/external - tokens:
+Sample source - incoming/external - tokens:
 - an OAuth 2.0 bearer access token presented by an external OAuth 2.0 Client
 - a generic JWT not linked to an OAuth 2.0 Client
 - a generic cookie
 - a vendor specific token - e.g. an OpenToken produced by PingFederate - or a vendor specific cookie such an SSO cookie produced by CA SiteMinder or Oracle Access Manager

-##### Outgoing
+##### Target
-An outgoing token can be appended in a header (e.g. an `Authorization: bearer` header for OAuth 2.0 bearer access tokens), a query parameter or a cookie but the token can also be set as an environment variable so it can be consumed by another Apache module.
+A target (or: outgoing) token can be appended in a header (e.g. an `Authorization: bearer` header for OAuth 2.0 bearer access tokens), a query parameter or a cookie but the token can also be set as an environment variable so it can be consumed by another Apache module.

-Sample outgoing - target/internal - tokens:
+Sample target - outgoing/internal - tokens:
 - an OAuth 2.0 bearer access token, scoped to an internal service security domain
 - a generic JWT
 - a generic cookie